 One of the three Presidential declarations involving Vilas County has been associated with severe thunderstorms since 1971.
-The declaration covered the cumulative effects of multiple storms that occurred during July of 1999 including July 5, 23, 29 and 30.
+The declaration covered the cumulative effects of multiple storms across several counties that occurred during July 1999 including events on July 5, 23, 29 & 30.

-On July 23, trees and power lines were downed in Vilas County.
+On July 23, 1999, trees and power lines were downed in Vilas County.
 Two campers were damaged by fallen trees at a campground in Boulder Junction but there were no injuries.

-During the evening of July 30, thunderstorm wind gusts over 70 mph (and possibly as high as 100 mph) produced significant damage across the far northcentral part of the state.
+During the evening of July 30, 1999, thunderstorm wind gusts over 70 mph (and possibly as high as 100 mph) produced significant damage across the far north-central part of the state.
 The hardest hit areas were Vilas and Oneida Counties with damages around \$1 million reported by NCDC.
 In Vilas, an estimated 100,000 trees were downed by the storm that left a damage path 15 to 20 miles wide and 40 to 50 miles long across the County.
 Two people were killed by falling trees in Oneida County.
 The storm left 50,000 people without electrical service across the area, damaged 150 to 200 homes and blocked all major highways and secondary roads in the northern one-third of Oneida County.
 A falling tree damaged a bengal tiger cage at the zoo in Hazelhurst (Oneida county), allowing 2 tigers to escape for a brief period.